Themes in Godot 3

 More Information

-You can have a look at the official documentation for some more information on the topic.
+You can take a look at the official documentation for some more information on the topic.

 Maybe you are also interested in other posts about Godot.
-For example how to handle input in Goot.
+For example, how to handle input in Godot.
 Or you want to learn more about signals and how to use them.

 If you did find this post informative, feel free to check out other posts about the Godot Engine on this section of my website.